What Is Legionnaires’ disease?

 U.S. Water Trusts Legiolert For Legionella Testing

 - This form of Legionella Testing detects Legionella pneumophila when traditional culture methods do not

 - 7-Day confirmed results means facilities can respond quickly & efficiently

 - 99% reproducibility removes uncertainty.
 No re-testing before taking action

 The Legiolert® Test can be used for Legionella Testing as a part of a CMS-required water management plan to reduce the risk of growth and spread of this bacteria.

-Request Pricing Or Schedule Legionella Testing For Your Business
+Request Pricing Or Schedule Legionella Testing For Your Facility

 Contact U.S. Water by selecting one of the options below:

 *All factual information regarding Legionella found on this page is brought to you by the CDC.